 SECONDARY SCHOOL PREPARATION

-An applicant for either of the degree programs must have graduated from an approved high school or present an equivalence certificate from having passed the General Education Development (GED) Tests: high school level.
+An applicant for any of the College’s degree programs must have graduated from an approved high school or present an equivalence certificate from having passed the General Education Development (GED) Tests: high school level.

 The following distribution of high school subjects is recommended for all applicants for the degree programs: